insight-platform/Savant/docs/source/getting_started/0_configure_prod_env.rst

 Ubuntu 22.04
 ------------

-At the current moment we provide the information on how to configure Ubuntu-based runtime.
+At the current moment, we provide the instruction on how to configure Ubuntu 22.04 runtime.
 If you have other operation system than Ubuntu, please adapt the instructions to conform your OS.

 Update Packages and Install Basic Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^